indiradutta/Singular-Value-Decomposition/README.md

 The method of image compression with singular value decomposition is based on the idea that if the SVD is known, some of the singular values σ are significant while the others are small and not significant.
 Thus, if the significant values are kept and the small values are discarded then only the columns of U and V corresponding to the singular values are used.

 As we increase the rank, the quality of the image increases.

+This project is a mathematical analysis of SVD applied on an image given by the user.